77th Grey Cup: Aftermath

 For the Grey Cup celebrations, 18,000 fans showed up at Taylor Field, in minus 10 degree Celsius weather to welcome back the club.
 A few weeks later, it was revealed that the championship run nearly bankrupted the team.
-Instead of a projected CAN$85,000 profit, the Riders lost CAN$195,000 due to the cost of the three road games.
-General Manager Al Ford declared that the team's debt increased to CAN$1.6 million.
+Instead of a projected $85,000 profit, the Riders lost $195,000 due to the cost of the three road games.
+General Manager Al Ford declared that the team's debt increased to $1.6 million.

 Neither head coach remained with his team for two full seasons after 1989.
-Bruno was fired following a 4-8 start the following season, while Gregory was ousted after a 1-6 start in 1991.
+Bruno was fired following a 4–8 start the following season, while Gregory was ousted after a 1–6 start in 1991.
 Less than two weeks after his dismissal by the Roughriders, Gregory was hired by the 0-8 Tiger-Cats, replacing Bruno's successor David Beckman.